29th August 2018

 Cornwall is filled to the brim with pretty harbours just waiting to be explored…

 Visit Cornwall’s coastline and you’ll find yourself at one of its picturesque harbours.
-Some more hidden than others, each are unique with something different and exciting to offer its visitors.
+Some more hidden than others, each is unique with something different and exciting to offer its visitors.
 Below we give you five self-catering properties that are located in fabulous harbourside villages with some inside information on the area.

 Which cottage would you choose?
 Let us know by joining the conversation on Facebook, Twitter or Instagram.